Up-skilling and Employability

 Through our up-skilling and employability programme we support selected individuals to gain essential skills on their path to seeking employment.
 This includes:

-• supporting them to attend and complete a two year course at the local vocational centre on courses ranging from catering to mechanical or electrical engineering.
+Supporting them to attend and complete courses at the local vocational and higher education centres on courses ranging from catering and nursing to mechanical or electrical engineering.

-• Community IT training where provide computer literacy skills
+IT training to provide and improve computer literacy skills

-• An employability skills workshop to teach key skills to final year students that will empower them to seek formal employment upon graduating.
+Employability skills workshop to teach key skills to young people that will empower them to seek formal employment upon graduating.

 The team